 Tick the box to use a secure FTP over TLS connection.
+Click Set to apply the changes.

 4.3.3 DynDNS

 A dynamic Domain Name Service (DNS) allows you to select the unit via the Internet using a host name, without having to know the current IP address of the unit.
 You can enable this service here.
 To do this, you must have an account with one of the dynamic DNS providers and you must register the required host name for the unit on that site.